HB9HUS/notes-on-learning-cw/README.md

 There are probably hundreds of tools for learning CW to be found online.
 Every ham with coding skills seems to have written one.

+Letters in CW are sent as a sequence of Dits (short) and Dahs (long) sounds.
+The focus should be on learning the sounds of the letters and not have some sort of mental crutch to remember them (such as diagrams or mnemonics).
+If you have to think about a graphical diagram when hearing a sound, you will never get fast.

 My simple recommendation is to use [Learn CW Online - LCWO](https://lcwo.net).
 This webpage is used by many and can give you an immediate start.
 Unfortunately it is not (at the time of this writing) responsive and not easy to use on mobile.
 There you can take [Morse Mania](https://www.ecosia.org/search?tt=mzl&q=morse%20mania).

+Try to learn with a fast character speed such as 20wpm and slow down the farnsworth timing to a speed you can copy.

 ### Hard copy or head copy
 You must decide, whether you want to write down what you hear or just reconstruct the words and sentences in your head.